adam-git-ai/Darwinian-Testing/README.md

 # Darwinian-Testing
-A genetic algorithm for generating test cases to test software and embedded systems
+A genetic algorithm written in Python for generating test cases to test software and embedded systems

 # Summary